-- B-1 Q: My auditors did not review my interim financial statements.
+B-1 Q: My auditors did not review my interim financial statements.
 As a result, under NI 51-102 my interim financial statements must be accompanied by a notice.
-What form should this notice take? - A: NI 51-102 does not specify the form of notice that should accompany the financial statements.
+What form should this notice take?

+A: NI 51-102 does not specify the form of notice that should accompany the financial statements.
 The notice accompanies, but does not form part of, the financial statements.
-We expect that the notice will normally be provided on a separate page appearing immediately before the financial statements, in a manner similar to an audit report that accompanies annual financial statements. - B-2 Q: Do I have to file a notice indicating that my interim financial statements have not been reviewed by my auditor, if a public accountant that is not my auditor, reviews them? - A: Yes.
+We expect that the notice will normally be provided on a separate page appearing immediately before the financial statements, in a manner similar to an audit report that accompanies annual financial statements.

+B-2 Q: Do I have to file a notice indicating that my interim financial statements have not been reviewed by my auditor, if a public accountant that is not my auditor, reviews them?

+A: Yes.
 If your auditor does not review your interim financial statements, you must file the notice, even if a public accountant reviews the statement.
 Refer to subsection 3.4(3) of Companion Policy NI 51-102CP (NI 51-102CP) for a discussion of what is meant by "review" if your annual financial statements are audited in accordance with Canadian GAAS, or auditing standards other than Canadian GAAS.
-If your annual financial statements are audited in accordance with Canadian GAAS, the relevant requirements for a review of interim financial statements by the auditor are set out in the Handbook section 7050. - B-3 Q: Do I have to file a notice indicating that my interim financial statements have not been reviewed if only the current period, and not the comparative interim period, have been reviewed by my auditor? - A: Yes.
-The review of the interim financial statements must cover all periods presented in the statements. - B-4 Q: When does the annual request form under section 4.6 have to be sent? - A: Once a year at any time during the year. - B-5 Q: If I send my annual financial statements to all my securityholders, do I still have to send a request form under subsection 4.6(1) in respect of my interim financial statements? - A: No. Subsection 4.6(5) is a complete exemption from having to send an annual request form, if you send your annual financial statements to all your securityholders.
-You will still have to send a copy of your interim financial statements to any securityholder that requests a copy. - B-6 Q: My current auditor does not intend to register with the Canadian Public Accountability Board.
-As a result, I am changing my auditor in order to comply with
+If your annual financial statements are audited in accordance with Canadian statements are audited in accordance with Canadian GAAS, the relevant requirements for a review of interim financial statements by the auditor are set out in the Handbook section 7050.

+B-3 Q: Do I have to file a notice indicating that my interim financial statements have not been reviewed if only the current period, and not the comparative interim period, have been reviewed by my auditor?

+A: Yes.
+The review of the interim financial statements must cover all periods presented in the statements.

+B-4 Q: When does the annual request form under section 4.6 have to be sent?

+A: Once a year - at any time during the year.

+B-5 Q: If I send my annual financial statements to all my securityholders, do I still have to send a request form under subsection 4.6(1) in respect of my interim financial statements?

+A: No. Subsection 4.6(5) is a complete exemption from having to send an annual request form, if you send your annual financial statements to all your securityholders.
+You will still have to send a copy of your interim financial statements to any securityholder that requests a copy.

-National Instrument 52-108 Auditor Oversight.
+B-6 Q: My current auditor does not intend to register with the Canadian Public Accountability Board.
+As a result, I am changing my auditor in order to comply with National Instrument 52-108 Auditor Oversight.
 Do I have to comply with the change of auditor requirements?